A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous Marking of Closed Intervals with Rational Endpoints: Explicit sequence of everywhere dense set of real numbers

-We will not discuss if this model can produce all transcendental numbers, and if not, what is the difference between these two classes, the class of numbers that can be produced and that which cannot be produced?
-However, we need to mention that this example is equivalent to example 1.
-In both instances, iteratively produced are transcendental numbers and placed between the algebraic numbers.
-The model also represents a variant of the forcing and forcing technique can be implemented here.
-Also, the diagonal argument cannot be used to show that there are missing numbers not generated by this model because it is used to generate numbers.
-Any number generated by a diagonal procedure is just a number that belongs to this model.
+The diagonal argument cannot be used to create missing numbers not generated by this model because it is utilized to generate new numbers.
+Any \textquoteleft missing\textquoteright number produced by diagonal construction is, in fact, just a number that belongs to this model. \end{proof}